jnrdrgz/SDL2Sniper/README.md

 # SDL2ZombieSniper

 I tried to make a horizon perspective in 2D with SDL2.
 The assets are just for test purposes.
+The game has some serious bugs to be fixed.

 ## Controls